Contact Mary Suditu & the Cross Bronx Bridges Team

 How is the air quality being analyzed?

-Ensuring safe air quality standards within the project’s limits is of paramount importance to the Department.
-NYSDOT is conducting an air quality analysis to evaluate the potential effects of traffic pattern changes on air quality.
-This analysis is being conducted using state-of-the-art models developed by the U.S. Environmental Protection Agency and in accordance with federal and state procedures.
-The air quality analysis methodology and results will be documented in the Draft Design Report/Environmental Assessment.
+Safe air quality levels within the project area are of paramount importance to NYSDOT.
+The Environmental Assessment includes an air quality analysis to evaluate the potential effects of traffic pattern changes on air quality.
+This analysis is conducted using state-of-the-art models developed by the U.S. Environmental Protection Agency and in accordance with federal and state procedures.
+The air quality analysis methodology and results are documented in the Draft Design Report/Environmental Assessment.

 Reimagining the Cross Bronx Expressway